-In this section the relation between the system being model and the emulation is discussed.
+In this section the relation between the system being modeled and the simulation is discussed.
 First, the system studied by our modeling experiments is described.
-It is limited to a twolevel memory hierarchy by the design of the present simulation capability.
+It is limited to a two-level memory hierarchy by the design of the present simulation capability.
 Extension to a more extensive memory hierarchy is planned.
 Then the issues in relating actions in the modeled system to simulation events are discussed, together with the solution adopted to obtain accurate modeling of the timing of the modeled system